ec2604/Antonym-Detection/README.md

-# Antonym-Detection
-Seminar Paper - Antonym Detection
+# Antonym-Detection - Seminar Paper

 The purpose of the seminar paper was to attempt to show the possibility of discerning between antnonyms and synonyms based on their semantical distributional differences.